seananderson/metafolio/inst/ms/ms.md

 # Introduction

-Untangling the mechanisms that underpin the stability of ecological systems is a critical focus of ecology [e.g. @ives2007; @loreau2013; @demazancourt2013].
+Untangling the mechanisms that underpin the stability of ecological systems is a critical focus of ecology [e.g. @ives2007; @demazancourt2013].
 Decades of research has focused on the role of species richness and functional diversity in driving community stability; however, recent research has highlighted that the drivers of ecological stability are more complex and multidimensional than previously thought [e.g. @balvanera2006; @ives2007; @demazancourt2013].
 Two key drivers of stability that have been comparatively understudied are response diversity [@mori2013] --- different responses to the environment by functionally similar species or populations [@elmqvist2003] --- and the role of metapopulations [@akcakaya2007].
 Here, we examine the role of response diversity conservation in stabilizing metapopulations given projected changes in climate.
 With unprecedented loss of biodiversity and levels of anthropogenic environmental change, it is more critical than ever to consider conservation approaches that maintain system stability in the face of environmental uncertainty [@ando2012].

-Typically, conservation actions to maintain system stability and thereby reduce risk are driven by an *ad hoc* combination of scientific information, political influences, and feasibility [@margules2000]; the management of financial portfolios provides another way of considering risk [@figge2004; @koellner2006; @ando2012; @haak2012].
+Typically, conservation actions to maintain system stability and thereby reduce risk are driven by an *ad hoc* combination of scientific information, political influences, and feasibility [@margules2000]; the management of financial portfolios provides another way of considering risk [e.g. @figge2004; @koellner2006; @ando2012; @haak2012].
 Economists work to minimize risk and maximize returns by building a portfolio of individual investments (called assets) with different attributes.
 For example, different financial sectors can be expected to perform uniquely in some economic conditions; when one rises in value another may fall.
 Modern Portfolio Theory proposes that out of all possible portfolios, there is a small subset of portfolios that maximizes expected return for a level of risk or minimizes risk for a level of return (called the efficient frontier), and that only by considering risk and return in tandem can an investor achieve maximum benefit from a portfolio [@markowitz1952].